bhunnid/IDS/README.md

-# Kali Linux IDS — Complete Guide
+# IDS

-A rule-based Network Intrusion Detection System built for Kali Linux.
+An Intrusion Detection System
-Captures live traffic using raw sockets (no Scapy, no external dependencies), learns your normal baseline, then alerts only on real attacks.
+learns your normal baseline, then alerts only on real attacks.

 ---